-1. An xml file that tells STK or ODTK about the plugin.
+1. There is a .xml file that tells STK or ODTK about the plugin.
 This file needs to be copied into either:

-2. A wsc file.
+2. There is a .wsc file.
 This one needs to be registered with Windows.
-To register it, open up a command prompt as admin.
+To register it, open up a command prompt as an administrator.
 Note that you have to use the command prompt that matches the STK/ODTK install.

 • In a 64-bit version of Windows:

 • Use the 32-bit command prompt (C:\Windows\System32\cmd.exe) to register a plugin for the 32-bit version of STK/ODTK.

 • Use the 64-bit command prompt (C:\Windows\SysWOW64\cmd.exe) to register a plugin for the 64-bit version of STK.

 • After you open the correct command prompt as an administrator, change your directory to where the .wsc file is saved, then register the file using the regsvr32 command.
 For example, to register the HPOP plugin that updates drag coefficient as a function of mach, use: